 Flowers are blooming all around in the spring.
-Here’s a great idea to bring a little nature into the classroom for some extra learning fun.
+Here’s a flower pattern activity for preschool to bring a little nature into the classroom for some extra learning fun.

-Learn how to use a favorite preschool read-aloud and flowers to create a fun patterning and listening activity.
+Learn how to use a favorite read-aloud and flowers to create a fun flower pattern and listening activity for preschool.
 This exploration is perfect as a whole group activity, in a small group setting, or as part of a math center.